samlawski/codecookies/express-tutorial/v1/1-5-1-deployment-to-heroku.md

 ## Create a new application on Heroku

+>🚨 **Attention: Outdated Content!**
+>On August 25th, Heroku has announced to discontinue their free plan.
+Therefore, many statements made in this lesson aren't true anymore.
+I am currently looking into alternatives and will update this tutorial once I have come up with a suitable alternative lesson.

 To create a new application on Heroku, make sure you are within your project's folder in the command line.
 Then, run: